 How Migrations Work

-Path to files on current host (i.e /var/www or /home/username/www):
+- Path to files on current host (e.g. /var/www or /home/username/www)

-Once MageMojo support has verified access to your current server, we will do the following:
+Once MageMojo support has verified access to the current server, the migration team will:

 - Dump the existing database(s) to a file